coockoo/knowledgebase/ai/problem-set-00.md

 in the [linear algebra review][lareview] document and in the [probability theory review and reference][probreview] document.

+This might be called as cheating, but sometimes when I got stuck, I used [this][key1] and [this][key2] as reference, while trying to understand why.
+Also, since I'm not a student of the class and have no community to talk to, it helped me do some verification of my work.

 ## Gradients and Hessians

 Recall that a matrix $A \in \mathbb{R}^{n \times n}$ is symmetric if $A^T = A$,